mh44698/firstproject.io/README.md

 This is the first GA project - Hang Man

 What makes your project stand out?
 I have a rather simple code to sort through good guesses and bad guess.
-I tightly intergated my code, and have tested it with words that have multiple same letters.
+I have tightly intergated my code, and have tested it with words that have multiple same letters.
 I have a cheat for the users at refresh.

 Code Example